Neelka96/Crowdfunding_ETL/gen_readmes/README_final.md

 ### 3. Loading
-The actual process of loading can be done in a multitude of ways.
-While the basic requirements for this Project specify the inclusion of a schema file, the process of converting a pandas DataFrame into PostgreSQL Schema can be arduous and error-prone, so a helper notebook file was written to do most of the heavy lifting and data validation.
-Constraint edting, rounding up VARCHARs, and fixing DATE type in particular were done after the automatic building of the schema file.
-However,

 - Create/connect to `crowdfunding_db` in PostgreSQL
 - Add Schema into db using `crowdfunding_db_schema.sql`.
 - Load data into db:
     - Using PostgreSQL's importing tool in the pgAdmin GUI
     - Using psql
     - Open `schema_writer.ipynb` and run all cells.
 Afterwards a `crowdfunding_db_import.sql` file can be found which can bulk-import CSV when run in pgAdmin 4.

+While the basic requirements for this Project specify the inclusion of a schema file, the process of converting a pandas DataFrame into PostgreSQL Schema can be arduous and error-prone, so a helper notebook file was written to do most of the heavy lifting and data validation.
+Constraint edting, rounding up VARCHARs, and fixing DATE type in particular were done after the automatic building of the schema file.
+However, the bulk-imports that come from this helper file are fine to use if not even easier!

 ---